 You can also look at detailed reporting of each time a student plays a deck.
 The data shows you the amount of time they were playing the deck and the specific stats of the game play.
 Here is an example of a round of play from my Learning Colors Boom Cards.

 My students especially love seeing their lifetime scores and achievements on their dashboards.

 Once you have created an account, it is time for you to start assigning Boom Card Decks to your students.
 There are tons of free and paid decks available on Boom, or you can grab Boom Cards from Teachers Pay Teachers.
 Click here to check out my Boom Cards Shop.
 Once you open a Boom Card Deck on Boom Learning, click the “Full-sized Preview” button to try playing a few sample cards.
 Or just click here to try out one of my CVC word decks.

-I want to make it as easy as possible for you to start using Boom Cards, so please feel free to reach out on social media @theprimarybrain if you have any questions.
+I want to make it as easy as possible for you to start using Boom Cards, so I created this How To Create Boom Cards FREE GUIDE to help you get started with creating your own Boom Cards.
+This guide walks you through every step from start to finish to create an interactive, clickable deck with audio!
+I hope this helps you!
+Please feel free to reach out on social media @theprimarybrain if you have any questions.
 I am happy to help!

 This post may contain Amazon affiliate links.
 I earn a small commission each time someone makes a purchase through one of my affiliate links, which helps to support The Primary Brain blog.
 As always, I only recommend products that I love and all ideas shared are my own.Written on May 27th, 2020 by Laurin Brainard